n0veride/pwk/Concepts/Active Directory.md

 \*\*For the module: Assume Win 10 compromise & use of _Offsec_ domain user (member of local admin group for domain-joined workstation)

+# _Public Key Infrastructure_ (PKI)

+- Exchanges digital certificates between authenticated users and trusted resources

+Microsoft provides the AD role `Active Directory Certificate Services` (AD CS) to implement a PKI.

+If a server is installed as a `Certification Authority` (CA), it can issue and revoke digital certificates
+- Could issue certificates for web servers to use HTTPS or to authenticate users based on certificates from the CA via _Smart Cards_

+Certificates may be marked as having a `non-exportable private key` for security reasons
+- A private key associated with a certificate cannot be exported even with administrative privileges.
+- Mimikatz' `crypto` module contains the capability to either patch the `CryptoAPI` function with **crypto::capi** or `KeyIso` service with **crypto::cng**, making non-exportable keys exportable.

 # Vocab

 ***DirectorySearcher***